monsoonmaelstrom/book2/book2.md

 Giorgi’s eyes dart to me and then quickly dance away.
 I see his jaw flex.

-“Oh,” I say.
+“Oh,” I comment.
 “You think you know something *big* that I don’t know!
 What is it?”

-“I didn’t say that,” he remarks and I sense feigned disinterest in his tone.
+“I didn’t say that,” he responds, and I sense feigned disinterest in his tone.

 “I’m pretty sure you did.
-At least your face did,” I tell him.
-“Which is actually interesting because it means it’s definitely something big.
+At least your face did,” I inform him.
+“Which is actually interesting, because it means it’s definitely something big.
 Or at least you think it is.”

 “How do you figure?”